Harriet Leveson-Gower, Countess Granville: Social hostess

-Despite the unusual circumstances surrounding the marriage, Harriet and Granville’s letters reveal both were very happy.
+Despite the unusual circumstances surrounding the marriage, Harriet and Granville's letters reveal both were very happy.
 After a long and difficult labour, their eldest child Susan was born healthy.
-They would have five children in total – Susan (1810–1866), later the wife of the 4th Baron Rivers; Georgiana Fullerton (1812–1885), a novelist; Granville, 2nd Earl Granville (1815–1891), the future foreign secretary; William (1816–1833), who died young; and Frederick (1819–1907), a Liberal politician.
+They would have five children in total – Susan (1810–1866), later the wife of the 4th Baron Rivers; Lady Georgiana Fullerton (1812–1885), a novelist; Granville, 2nd Earl Granville (1815–1891), the future foreign secretary; William (1816–1833), who died young; and Frederick (1819–1907), a Liberal politician.
 They also adopted Harriet and George Stewart, Granville's two illegitimate children with Henrietta; the pair flourished in the happy household.
 The elder Harriet found her twelve-year-old step-daughter and cousin to be a "most amiable little creature", and the two would grow especially close in the years that followed.

 During their first few years together, the Leveson-Gowers split their time between London and the various country houses of friends and family.
 As neither brought significant wealth or an estate into the marriage, the smaller size of Harriet's dowry must have caused some disappointment; upon her father's death in 1811, her brother – now 6th Duke of Devonshire – quickly increased her settlement to £30,000.
 With this new income they were able to rent Tixall Hall in Staffordshire, taking up residence for eight years to raise their growing family and host visitors.
 In 1819, seeking to be closer to the government in London, they rented Wherstead Park in Suffolk, living there until 1824.

 The Leveson-Gowers regularly attended large gatherings and parties at country houses.
 As Granville was gregarious and social, Harriet worked to be a great hostess; she was also a welcome guest when visiting others.
 Her letters reveal her amusement at those around her, particularly during the visits of dissimilar guests to Wherstead, where they hosted frequently.
 After one visit to Tixall Hall, Charles Greville – her normally hypercritical cousin – wrote that he could not "remember so agreeable a party", and described Harriet as possessing "a great deal of genius, humour, strong feelings, enthusiasm, delicacy, refinement, good taste, naïveté which just misses being affectation, and a bonhomie which extends to all around her".

 For his service in government, Granville was raised to the peerage and given a viscountcy in 1815.
 An earldom followed in 1833, whereupon he and his wife became known as Earl and Countess Granville.